uranus84/uranus84/README.md

-# Project Name
+# Chore App Project (name pending)

-> Pithy project description
+> This is a reminders app for your chores.

 ## Team

-  - teamMember
+  - Kaiser Wu
-  - teamMember
+  - Andy Qi
-  - teamMember
+  - Amy Loftus
-  - teamMember
+  - Tejaswi Guvvala

 ## Table of Contents